Skip to main content

 Q: Why do I have to pay the core fee if I have been obtained these vaccinations elsewhere?

 A: The core fee of 110 euro is payable even if you require no further vaccines from UCC.
-The core fee covers the cost of professional time involved in reviewing your vaccination history, undertaking the IVS blood test to confirm Hepatitis B immunity, and the administration of the programme.
+The core fee covers the cost of professional time involved in reviewing your vaccination history, TB status, undertaking the IVS blood test to confirm Hepatitis B immunity, and the administration of the programme.

 A: Yes, please request via the online form.